akarales/OHLCsimple/README.md

 Select the HTTP method as "GET."
 Set the request URL to http://127.0.0.1:3000/api/average?window=last_24_hours.
 Click the "Send" button to send the GET request.
 You should receive a response with the moving average of all items inserted in the past 24 hours.

+run test files in the test folder with: npx mocha